worthlane/password_hacking/README.md

 ![](https://github.com/worthlane/password_hacking/blob/main/img/success.jpg)

-I'm sure that this password is not the correct one, but we've passed verification and got permission.
+I'm sure that this password is not the correct one, but we passed verification and got the permission.

+## Second weakness (harder one) "buffer overflow"

+In the beginning I noticed, that we have in fact this program works by calling two important functions.
+We already know that procedure 000B is deciding to give us access or not, so, obviously, second important procedure (0029) reads input from keyboard.
+Let's find something interesting there:

 ## Cracking